Brunoluzz/smart-home-iot-platform/README.md

 ## Objective

-To modernize traditional domestic heating systems by enabling intelligent temperature monitoring, remote control and thermal prediction.
+To modernize traditional domestic heating systems through intelligent temperature monitoring, remote control, and thermal prediction, integrating PID-based control with a stepper motor for automated actuation of a conventional residential radiator valve.

 ## Main Components

 ### Control Module

-The main control module is composed of:
+The main control module, designed to replace a traditional residential thermostat, is composed of:

-- ESP32
+- ESP32-C6
 - Relay
 - Status LED
 - Configuration reset button